-The initial planning intent for Community Facilities Sector Four is to provide for the development of a child care centre, community premises and place of worship.
-It is intended that an area of $2000m^2$ will be provided to Council for the purpose of a local community centre, in satisfaction of Clause 12.7(e) Local Community Centre No.1(1) of the DCP.
+The initial planning intent for Community Facilities Sector Eight is to provide for the development of a community premises.
+It is intended that an area of 2,020m2 will be provided to Council for the purpose of a local community centre, in satisfaction of Clause 12.7(e) Local Community Centre No.1(1) of the DCP.